September STEP School Zone Safety

-The traffic safety focus for the month of September is Back to School.
+The traffic safety focus for the month of November is Occupant Restraints, particularly child safety seats.

 For more information contact: